Tuggeranong railway station: History

 Tuggeranong station opened as part of the Goulburn to Cooma Railway (later the Bombala line) on Wednesday 7 December 1887, when a Government mail train and company passenger train ran from Queanbeyan to Michelago station for an inauguration lunch.
 The lunch was attended by around 200 people, including Alexander Ryrie MLA and railway contractor Mr A Johnston.

 During its heyday, the station and its siding serviced the relatively low population that was associated with the grazing properties and small settlements of the Tuggeranong Valley.
 In its first year of operation, Tuggeranong was served by a mixed mail and passenger up train to Goulburn departing around 8pm weekdays and a Saturday evening passenger service departing around 7pm.
 The mixed down train arrived from Goulburn around 7.30am, except on Mondays, when the train arrived at around 12.15pm.
 By 1900, locals were calling for a faster rail service between Cooma and Goulburn that would shave two hours off the journey with shorter stops at intermediate stations.

 Over the years, the station formed a local meeting point.
 The family and household staff of noted plant breeder Willian Farrer and his wife Nina were known to hold their annual Easter picnic and sports at Tuggeranong Siding, five miles from their Lambrigg homestead in Tharwa.
-It was during one such picnic at the siding in April 1906 that news reached his niece of his failing health and ultimate passing.
+It was during one such picnic at the siding in April 1906 that news reached his niece of his failing health and ultimate death.

 Railway fettler Isaac Harrison, who was stationed at Tuggeranong station, was run over by a train in February 1910.
 He was removed to Queanbeyan hospital with two broken legs and died about two hours later.
 The tragedy made news nationally and at an inquest later that month received a verdict of accidental death.

 Tragedy would strike Tuggeranong Station again in 1936, when the daughter of the resident fettler James Blake drowned in the Murrumbidgee river at Point Hut Crossing around five miles away.
 Annie Blake, aged 16, had been endeavouring to assist her father and brother who themselves had found themselves in difficulty in the water during a family picnic on Christmas Day.
 Annie was pronounced life extinct at the scene and taken to Canberra Hospital morgue.